 - Information Security Risk Management focuses on understanding and managing the potential risk landscape of Anthem’s enterprise, subsidiaries and affiliates including:

 - Vendor and client contracting

-Providing annual security-awareness training is one of the ways Anthem helps to educate associates about everyday threats.
+Providing security awareness training is one of the ways Anthem helps to educate associates about everyday threats.

-Our information security awareness training is reviewed at least annually and covers timely and relevant topics which can include social engineering, phishing, password protection, Anthem’s Information Security Program, confidential data protection, asset use, mobile security, among others.
+- Our information security program awareness training is reviewed at least annually and covers timely and relevant topics which can include social engineering, phishing, password protection, confidential data protection, acceptable asset use, and mobile security, among others.

 Vendor Oversight Programs

 Anthem’s commitment to safeguarding our consumers’ confidential information extends to our vendor relationships as well.
 Vendor oversight is a key component to our operations as we look to engage leading and/or differentiating capabilities, operational discipline, compliance rigor with applicable laws and regulations and mitigating vendor related risk to the enterprise.

 Corporate Security’s mission is to foster a safe and secure work environment for all Anthem associates, visitors and guests, and for the safeguarding of Anthem’s assets.
 The Corporate Security department focuses on the following areas: